-"On behalf of the Council I would like to acknowledge the Nyoongar people as the traditional custodians of the land on which this meeting is taking place."
+"On behalf of the Council I would like to acknowledge the Whadjuk Nyoongar people as the traditional custodians of the land on which this meeting is taking place and pay my respects to Elders past, present and emerging."

-- 3. RECORD OF ATTENDANCE
+3. RECORD OF ATTENDANCE

 - 3.1 Attendance

-- 3.2 Apologies
+- 3.2 Apologies Gary Tuffin CEO

-- 3.3 Approved Leave of Absence
+- 3.3 Approved Nil.

-- 4. DISCLOSURES OF INTEREST
+4. DISCLOSURES OF INTEREST

 - 4.1 Financial

 - 4.2 Proximity

 - 4.3 Impartiality

-- 5. PUBLIC QUESTION TIME
+5. PUBLIC QUESTION TIME

-- 5.1 Responses to previous questions from members of the public taken on notice
+- 5.1 Responses to previous questions from members of the public taken on notice Nil.

 - 5.2 Public Question Time

 - 6. BUSINESS

 - 6.1 Election of Deputy Mayor

 - 6.2 Declaration of Office by Deputy Mayor